-Seconds after turning my light out, I thought about the pancakes me and my flatmates might make the following morning.
+Seconds after turning my light out, I thought about the pancakes me and my flatmates might make the next morning.
 Then I thought about the weed tea that a friend had mentioned in passing earlier.
 Then I thought about writing this.
-Then his fingernails, because I had made a point in my head to write about his fingernails.
+Then about his fingernails, because I had made a point in my head to write about his fingernails.
 For some reason, when we talked, our first serious sober discussion, I studied his fingernails.
 Very short and small, just a part of his hand, not a standalone feature.
-Stubby for the strings of guitars and basses.
+Stubby, for the strings of guitars and basses.
 I ran my fingertips over and around them.
 It was somewhere to look.

 I turned off my light again and tried to think about pancakes.
 I tried not to hear the footsteps passing my door.
 I tried not to know who they belonged to. ♦